 Replacing your air conditioner is the perfect time to start taking a look at other changes you can make to your HVAC system.
 For those that would like to save on their monthly energy bills, a programmable thermostat is an excellent addition.
 These devices give families unprecedented control over their HVAC systems and will often pay for themselves within just a few months.
 Homeowners should also speak with their HVAC technician about inspecting their home’s insulation, ducts and vents.

 Replace Your AC Today With Air Tech of Central Florida

-If you are getting ready to replace your home’s air conditioner, contact Air Tech of Central Florida today to schedule an appointment with one of our experienced and NATE certified HVAC technicians.
-From solving issues with your condensate line and fixing a leaking AC, to installing a new system altogether, our family owned company is here to help.
+If you are getting ready to replace your home’s air conditioner, contact Air Tech of Central Florida today to schedule an appointment with one of our experienced and NATE-certified HVAC technicians.
+From solving issues with your condensate line and fixing a leaking AC, to installing a new system altogether, our family-owned company is here to help.
 Since 1998, we have proudly served Central Florida home and business owners with all of their heating and cooling needs.
-Call us today to learn more, or schedule service online to get started.
+Contact Us today to get started.